 Does GGN help people who are grieving a personal loss?

-Good Grief Network helps people who feel eco-grief about the state of the world; our support groups do not focus on processsing the acute grief that results from a personal loss.
+Good Grief Network helps people who feel eco-anxiety and other forms of eco-distress about the state of the world; our support groups do not focus on processsing the acute grief that results from a personal loss.